-- one used for signatures that can be verified by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig (instantiated in § 5.4.5 'JoinSplit Signature' on p.
-60), which is used to sign transactions that contain at least one JoinSplit description; - [Sapling onward] one called SpendAuthSig (instantiated in § 5.4.6.1 'Spend Authorization Signature' on p.
-63) which is used to sign authorizations of Spend transfers; - [Sapling onward] one called BindingSig (instantiated in §5.4.6.2 'Binding Signature' on p.
-63), which is used to enforce balance of Spend transfers and Output transfers, and to prevent their replay across transactions.
+- one used for signatures that can be validated by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig (instantiated in § 5.4.5 'Ed25519' on p.
+61), which is used to sign transactions that contain at least one JoinSplit description; - [Sapling onward] one called SpendAuthSig (instantiated in §5.4.6.1 'Spend Authorization Signature' on p.
+65) which is used to sign authorizations of Spend transfers; - [Sapling onward] one called BindingSig (instantiated in §5.4.6.2 'Binding Signature' on p.
+65), which is used to enforce balance of Spend transfers and Output transfers, and to prevent their replay across transactions.

 The following security property is needed for JoinSplitSig and BindingSig.
 Security requirements for SpendAuthSig are defined in the next section, §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-22. An additional requirement for BindingSig is defined in §4.1.6.2 'Signature with Private Key to Public Key Monomorphism' on p.
+22. An additional requirement for BindingSig is defined in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
 23.

-Security requirement: JoinSplitSig and BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].5 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.
+Security requirement: JoinSplitSig and BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].4 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.